andrinruegg/m431_ap_23a_/Documentary/IPERKA/Plan.md

 Here is a better explanation:

 - **12.10 - Documentation (240 min):** The primary goal for this day was to restart the documentation process.
-Even though I had documented once before, I encountered a significant setback as I accidentally deleted all my files due to a lack of space on my computer.
-This incident also made me work slowwer because I was mad of loosing all the progress I had.
+Even though I had documented once before, I encountered a huge setback as I accidentally deleted all my files due to a lack of space on my computer.
+This also made me work slowwer because I was mad of loosing all the progress I had.
 However, thanks to my old knowledge and notes, I could still remember what needed to be documented.

 - **13.10 - Programming (120 min):** On the 13th, the primary goal was to enhance IPERKA by potentially adding a playable character.
 This step improve the gameplay and user experience by alot.